wvchallenges/se-challenge-expenses/README.markdown

 #Limitations / Assumptions

 ##Assumption
-As stated under the problem statement (about the input data)
+1.As stated under the problem statement (about the input data) 2.Header is the first line of the input
+3.No empty lines above or below or inbetween the csv data

 ##Limitations / Improvements
 1. The whole data is loaded on to the memory and it is not optimized for memory